ksooryakrishna1/Analysis-Of-The-Online-Education-System/README.md

 ##  Business Problem
 Analysis of The Online Education System
 ### Business Requirements
-Taking student and teacher surveys.
+Taking student and teacher surveys.<br>

-Understanding student needs and having an efficient feedback system.
+Understanding student needs and having an efficient feedback system.<br>

-Update the content that is being taught to students based on the feedback.
+Update the content that is being taught to students based on the feedback.<br>
 These requirements are necessary to ensure that students are able to find it easy to adjust with online education / e-learning.
 ### Literature Survey
 Refered a jounal paper on "Students’ perception and preference for online education in India during COVID -19 pandemic" by T. Muthuprasad a, S. Aiswarya b, K.S.
 Aditya and  Girish K. Jha